If you’ve never tried arroz con leche, stop what you’re doing and make this Mexican rice pudding recipe asap.

 That’s right, it’s not just plain old 2% in here.

-Instead, you’ll use a mix of condensed milk, evaporated milk, and whole milk, making it impossibly luscious and sweet.
+Instead, you’ll use a mix of condensed milk, evaporated milk, and whole milk.
+That makes it impossibly luscious and sweet.

-Ready to learn how to make this delightful dish?
+Ready to learn how to make arroz con leche (rice with milk)?
 Read on!

 My favorite thing about this recipe (other than the taste) is how easy it is to make.